BjornL1/balance-stock/README.md

 5. A list from the latest sales (maximum four sessions) will be presented to the user in the program, this is followed by a goodbye message and the program is exiting.

 In the below example a session with two runs will be presented, also images from the gspread sheet will be added to visualize the data flow and how values are fetched and written to the gspread sheets.
-In the example three sessions has already been stored and two more sessions will be added.
+In the example three sessions have already been stored and two more sessions will be added.

 Adding two sessions of values to gspread:

-- Before running the program the state of the sales sheets has been updated with three sessions, note that all sheets except the stock sheet will have three rows of data added to them once the sessions has completed successfully.
-An addtional row will allways be present on the stock sheet after a session since this is the data that which will be the basis to use for the next session.
+- Before running the program the state of the sales sheets has been updated with three sessions, note that all sheets except the stock sheet will have three rows of data added to them once the sessions have completed successfully.
+An additional row will always be present on the stock sheet after a session since this is the data that will be the basis to use for the next session.

-Although the stock data has a one row "offset" compared to the other sheets, once the critical data has been entered by the user the critical value sheet will have the equal number temporary after the user has entered this value but has not yet added sales data.
+Although the stock data has a one row "offset" compared to the other sheets, once the critical data has been entered by the user the critical value sheet will have the equal number temporarily after the user has entered this value but has not yet added sales data.

 ----------------------------------------------------------------------------
 -- Status of sales and critical level sheets before any update--: